open-voice-interoperability/website/site/content/post/interoperability-architectural-patterns-initial-thoughts-document-now-available.md

   achieving interoperability.
 It also builds upon their initial white paper, "Interoperability of Conversational Assistants."
 ---
-<a href="https://openvoicenetwork.org/resources" target="_blank">Click here</a> to find the document and other informative resources from the Open Voice Network.
+<a href="https://openvoicenetwork.org/publications" target="_blank">Click here</a> to find the document and other recent publications from the Open Voice Network.